 Small and medium-sized enterprises (SMEs) are defined by the European Commission.
-The main factors determining whether an enterprise is an SME are staff headcount, and financial turnover or balance sheet total.
 An SME is classified as a company that employs fewer than 250 people and has a turnover of less than €50million.

 Did you know if you want to work for an SME, you can search vacancies on myAdvantage by company size?
 If you want to work for a small company you can find SMEs that are recruiting by using the advanced search functions.

 Why work for an SME?